How is Diversity Important to You?

 The university years provide a unique opportunity for students to have direct exposure to other cultures and backgrounds.
 Students should look for a college administration that is not only promoting diversity institutionally, but also fostering an atmosphere where students can exchange different ideas and perspectives in positive and meaningful ways.

-Get Some Knowledge on Diversity at Academy of Couture Art, Including how Similar This School is to Others in the U.S..
+Get Some Knowledge on Diversity at BHDI, Including how Similar This School is to Others in the U.S..

 Excellent Ethnic Diversity

-Many young people value the ability to meet and learn from different ethnic and racial groups, which is more possible at a diverse school such as this one.
+Many young people value the ability to meet and learn from different ethnic and racial groups, which is more likely to happen at a diverse school such as this one.

-Academy of Couture Art is ranked #515 in ethnic diversity nationwide which is far above average.
+Beverly Hills Design Institute is ranked #515 in ethnic diversity nationwide which means it is well above average nationally.

 This institution is ranked at #1,697 in male to female diversity nationwide.
 The undergraduate population is comprised of 6 males and 11 females.

-Where available, the chart below includes the male to female ratio among Academy of Couture Art's faculty, as well as students.
+Where available, the chart below includes the male to female ratio among BHDI's undergraduate students.

 Geographic Diversity Unclear